 This step-by-step recipe for gluten-free vanilla cake pops proves that moist and fluffy cake pops can be made successfully at home.
-These cake pops are made using my favorite vanilla cake recipe and dipped in your favorite chocolate coating!
+These cake pops are made using my favorite vanilla cake and frosting, and then dipped in a chocolate coating of your choice: white, milk, semi-sweet or dark chocolate.
 They are the perfect fun, festive two-bite dessert!

 How to Make Cake Pops, Step-by-Step